 Benchmark your Website

-At Red-Fern Media, we’re experts in developing effective websites.
+At Red-Fern Media, we’re experts in developing effective websites and redesign strategies.
 But before we do anything for our clients, we need to understand the current effectiveness of their website.
 Your inbound plan should do the same.
 Establish how many people visit and how many leads you’re generating to provide a benchmark so you can measure the impact of your marketing strategy once implemented.
 Benchmark against your competitors’ sites to identify any gaps and update your website to ensure customers can find whatever they need.

 Create a Three-Month Marketing Plan